 Formaldehyde is a colourless and strong-smelling volatile organic compound (VOC) found in the air.
 It naturally occurs in trees, plants, fruits, and vegetables.

-Interestingly, human and animals also produce very small amounts of formaldehyde.
+Interestingly, humans and animals also produce very small amounts of formaldehyde.
 We use about 1.5 ounces of the compound a day to help synthesize certain amino acids.

 Normally, the formaldehyde found in nature only amounts to 0.03 ppm.
 This level is far too low to affect people’s health.

-However, formaldehyde concentrations become higher in urban areas because of environmental factors.
-These include industrial pollution, vehicle exhaust, and smog.
+However, formaldehyde concentrations do become higher in urban areas because of various environmental factors.
+These are primarily due to industrial pollution, vehicle exhaust, and urban smog.

 Common Sources of Formaldehyde